fabianlindfors/kapten/README.md

 # Kapten

-Create simple and isolated development environments from the command line.
+Create simple and containerized development environments from the command line.
 Say goodbye to dependency issues, language version management, and complicated setups.

 Supports:
 - Ruby